a33howell/cohesicChallenge/README.md

 # cohesicChallenge
 RUNNING ON ECLIPSE
-- This is am Eclipse project, so you can import the code into Eclipse at the repository https://github.com/a33howell/cohesicChallenge.git
-RUNNING WITH COMMAND PROMPT
+- This is am Eclipse project, so you can import the code into Eclipse from the repository RUNNING WITH COMMAND PROMPT
 - If you can't import the project into Eclipse, look for the source code in src/cohesicChallenge.
 "AnatomicalHierarchy.java" and "Node.java" are the only important files.
 - Compile everything with "javac *.java"